MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Install a CDS configuration and setup demo data

-Install the CDS configuration and set up demo data by following instructions in the topic, [Apply demo setup and configuration data](lite-apply-demo-setup-config-data.md).
+Install the CDS configuration and set up demo data by following instructions in the article, [Apply demo setup and configuration data](lite-apply-demo-setup-config-data.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]